2,3-Dimethoxyamphetamine

 2,3-Dimethoxyamphetamine (2,3-DMA), also known as DMA-2, is a drug of the phenethylamine and amphetamine families.
 It is one of the positional isomers of dimethoxyamphetamine.

+2,3-DMA does not appear to have been tested in humans.

 The drug showed weak affinity for serotonin receptors in rat stomach fundus strips (A_{2} = 2,880 nM).
 In a subsequent study, 2,3-DMA showed very low affinity for the serotonin 5-HT_{2A} and 5-HT_{2C} receptors (K_{i} = 4,280 nM and >10,000 nM, respectively).
 It did not show activity as a norepinephrine releasing agent in vitro.
 The drug is behaviorally active in mice.
 2,3-DMA did not substitute for DOM in rodent drug discrimination tests.
 However, it did partially substitute for 5-MeO-DMT in these tests.
 As with DOM, the drug did not substitute for dextroamphetamine in drug discrimination tests.
 It produced behavioral disruption at higher doses.

-2,3-DMA does not appear to have been tested in humans.
+The chemical synthesis of 2,3-DMA has been described.

-2,3-DMA was first described in the scientific literature by 1968.
+2,3-DMA was first described in the scientific literature by F. Benington and colleagues by 1968.
 Alexander Shulgin first described 2,3-DMA in 1969 but had not yet synthesized it and did not report its effects.